On the Wasserstein Geodesic Principal Component Analysis of probability measures: Geodesic PCA on centered Gaussian distributions

-Note that this step requires to find new rotation matrices $(Q_i)_{i=1}^n$.
-The first two components fix the intersection point $\pi(A_2)$ through which all other geodesic components will pass, see Figure~\ref{fig:second_comp}.
 For every higher order component, we search for a velocity vector $X_k$ that is horizontal at some point in the fiber over $\pi(A_2)$ and orthogonal to the lifts of the velocity vectors of the previous components.
 Details on the implementation of these components are given in Appendix \ref{app:implementation_gauss}.